stefand799/DeLaGaze/README.md

 * Install dependencies :
    * Qt: *Install the library according to its documentation*
    * Cpr: *Install the library according to its documentation*
    * Crow: *Install the library according to its documentation*
+   * SQLite ORM: *Install the library according to its documentation*
    * Nlohmann JSON: *as above*
 * Build the DLL, then, the server and client
 * Run the server, and open as many clients as you desire